-9.4.1.1 Initial Construction (Proactive BCP)
+9.4.1.2 Initial Construction (Proactive BRP)

-Four of the Proactive BCP reaches were recently nourished as part of either FIMI (FILT, SPCP- East, and Great Gunn) or the WOSI Interim Project (WOSI).
-Due to the relatively low erosion rates at FILT, SPCP-East, and Great Gunn it is not expected that Proactive BCP would be required at any of these locations at the time of initial construction in 2018.
-However, due to the relatively high erosion rates at WOSI, initial Proactive BCP beach fill placement is expected to be required at this location.
-Initial construction volumes at WOSI were estimated following the same approach as the Beach Fill Plan reaches based on predicted losses.
+Four of the Proactive BRP reaches were recently nourished as part of either FIMI (FILT, SPCP- East, and Great Gunn) or the WOSI Interim Project (WOSI).
+Due to the relatively low erosion rates at FILT and Great Gunn it is not expected that Proactive BRP would be required at any of these locations at the time of initial construction However, due to the relatively high erosion rates at WOSI, initial Proactive BRP beach fill placement is expected to be required at this location.
+WOSI fill would be obtained from inlet dredging, as summarized in Table 9-4 above.
+In addition, some sediment from Moriches Inlet would be placed as Proactive BRP fill at SPCP-East (see Table 9-4).

-At the other Proactive BCP reaches along Shinnecock Bay an assessment was conducted to determine if the existing effective beach width is below the Proactive BCP thresholds warranting beach fill placement during initial construction of FIMP.
-LIDAR data collected by the USACE on November 14, 2012 (two weeks following Hurricane Sandy) was used to define the existing conditions.
-The effective beach width at three reaches, Sedge Island, Tiana Beach, and SPW was below the threshold.
-Initial construction volume estimates at these three locations is derived from quantity takeoffs based on the 2012 LIDAR data and Proactive BCP template.
+At the other Proactive BRP reaches along Shinnecock Bay an assessment was conducted to determine if the beach conditions were below Proactive BRP thresholds warranting beach fill placement during initial construction of FIMP.
+LIDAR data collected by the USACE on November 14, 2012 (two weeks following Hurricane Sandy) was used to define conditions at the time.
+It was determined that Sedge Island, Tiana Beach, and SPW were below the threshold.
+Initial construction volume estimates at these three locations are derived from quantity takeoffs based on the 2012 LIDAR data and Proactive BRP template plus additional erosion prior to the start of construction.
 Average-end-area calculations were completed based on profiles spaced 200 feet apart.
 All Proactive BCP quantities include 15% overfill and 15% contingency/tolerance.
-No advance fill is included in the Proactive BCP.
+No advance fill is included in the Proactive BRP.

-A summary of the initial construction quantities for the Proactive BCP is provided in Table 7-94.
+A summary of the initial construction quantities from offshore borrow sources for the Proactive BRP is provided in Table 9-6.

 Location Subreach Sediment Source Fill Length (ft) Volume (cy)

-Sedge Island SB-1B BA 5Bexp 10,200 1,007,463
+Sedge Island SB-1B BA 5Bexp 10,200 1,037,027

-Tiana Beach SB-1C BA 5Bexp 3,400 131,220
+Tiana Beach SB-1C BA 5Bexp 3,400 207,199

-SPW SB-1D BA 5Bexp 3,400 187,148
+SPW SB-1D BA 5Bexp 3,400 427,284

-SPW SB-1D SI 3,400 99,350

-WOSI SB-2B SI 2,700 449,650

-1,875,000
+1,671,511